JHU-CLSP/turking-bench/README.md

 We have collected about XX tasks that were originally created for crowdworkers.
 Each task comes with an HTML template `template.html` that contains the visual information and a natural language instruction.
-Additionally the templates contain variables to be filled in by input instances maintained in `batch.csv` files.
+Additionally, the templates contain variables to be filled in by input instances maintained in `batch.csv` files.